FREE TANKS AND WEIGHTS

 Now before we all get too scared and start pressing on the back button to get off this page.
 Grey Nurse sharks aren’t man eating creatures and this is something most scuba divers have known for some time.

-Now keeping that in mind, scuba divers around the world spend millions of dollars just to have the opportunity to dive with these apex predators of the ocean.
+Scuba divers around the world spend millions of dollars.
+To have the opportunity to dive with the Grey Nurse sharks at Flat Rock Stradbroke Island.

-Dive Stradbroke Island, Flat Rock is one of the best dive locations near Brisbane, is more known for its shark encounters with the Grey Nurse sharks and more commonly at the dive site called “Shark Ally”.
+Diving Flat Rock off Stradbroke Island is one of the best dive locations near Brisbane.
+It is more known for its shark encounters with the Grey Nurse sharks and more commonly at the dive site called “Shark Ally”.
 Shark Ally is located on the eastern edge of Flat Rock and can reach some deep depths.
 Advanced Adventure divers or Advanced Open Water divers certification will enjoy this deep dive at Flat Rock with the Grey Nurse sharks.

-With depths getting as deep as 30 metres it is common to have humpback whales breaching in close proximity around the boat and if you’re lucky you may even get them under the boat.
+With depths getting as deep as 30 metres, it is common to have humpback whales breaching in close proximity around the boat.
+If you’re lucky you may even get them under the boat.
 (What a way to spend your safety stop)

 The Grey Nurse sharks are gentle predators and mainly feed on fish.
 Coastline in Sub-tropical to cool temperature water is where these creatures will be cruising.
 You’ll find the grey nurse sharks swimming slowly along the seafloor at Flat Rock.
 Normally in masses during the colder months from June to October.

 The endangered Grey Nurse sharks (there are roughly only 500 left on the eastern coast of Australia) travel from central southern NSW to the warmer waters off QLD to mate and gestate.